 Learn Your Rights.
 Contact a FMLA Attorney Los Angeles

 As for employers that are bound by FMLA guidelines, this includes all local, state, and federal agencies as well as schools.
 Regarding private employers, FMLA must be followed by those that employ at least 50 workers for a minimum of 20 workweeks during the current or previous year.
-If you are involved in an FMLA dispute and have been denied family medical leave, do not hesitate to contact an attorney for family medical leave at Mann Elias.
+If you are involved in a dispute and have been denied family medical leave, do not hesitate to contact an attorney

 Am I Eligible for FMLA?